yalsaffar/S3TVR/readme.md

 | **Translation Quality (BLEU Score)** | 0.36                        | 0.41                        | 0.198 to 0.203 depending on threshold |
 | **Flexibility**               | High: Modular design allows easy updates | High: Modular design allows easy updates | Less modular, more rigid design  |
 | **Resource Efficiency**       | Optimized for local execution | Optimized for local execution | Requires more computational resources, less optimized for local execution |

+### Models Training and Biases

+Each of the models integrated into the S3TVR framework is of course trained on different datasets and may have inherent biases based on their respective training data.
+S3TVR itself does not alter these models but serves as a framework to make them work together in an optimized structure, ensuring efficient and seamless speech-to-speech translation.
+### Contributions and Feedback

+I am more than happy to receive suggestions, pull requests, and constructive criticism.
+Your feedback is invaluable in improving the S3TVR framework.
+If you have any ideas, encounter issues, or want to contribute to the project, please feel free to submit a pull request or open an issue.

 ## Acknowledgments